 The survey measures 13 categories of projects, and in all of them, more respondents expect their market to expand than those who expect it to contract.
 The results measure a net reading between those who expect growth and those who do not.
 Public building construction came in the highest at 17 percent net positive.
 Power construction showed a 10-percent net positive result.
 Multifamily construction, which came in at 5 percent, was the lowest.
 The AGC said multifamily construction may have outpaced demand in some areas.

 However, workforce development issues loom.
 Despite four out of five respondents expecting growth, almost the same number expect trouble hiring to meet that demand.
 The AGC said this shortage may stunt growth, most notably raising construction costs and elongating project schedules.
 The study found 37 percent of contractors are preparing for the shortfall by bidding and contracting at higher rates.

 The survey found, to cope with the workforce shortage, construction firms are raising pay, providing bonuses, and increasing benefits in an attempt to make construction work more appealing.
 Moreover, 63 percent of contractors are investing in training programs.

-Beyond that, however, Ken Simonson, the AGC's chief economist, said contractors reported investing in labor-saving technologies, such as building information modeling, robotics, drones, and 3-D printers.
-About one-third of respondents (32 percent) said their companies are using methods to reduce on-site worktime.
+Beyond incentives and outreach, however, Ken Simonson, the AGC's chief economist, said contractors reported investing in labor-saving technologies, such as building information modeling, robotics, drones, and 3-D printers.
+About one-third of respondents (32 percent) said their companies are using methods to reduce on-site work time.
 This includes lean construction methods and prefabrication.

 The study also asked about contractors' IT plans.
 According to Sage, 42 percent of contractors will invest in this area.
 Almost one-third (30 percent) will invest in project and document management software, and contractors appear to be getting more comfortable with data management in the cloud.
 A substantial number of respondents (26 percent) noted difficulty finding time to implement and train on new software technology.